39 Things You Need to Know About Me (Grant Baldwin)

 - I spend too much time comparing myself to others – I want to be successful.
 I’m pretty motivated and driven.
 There’s no real metric to know if you’re doing good or not, so I often look to my left and right to see how I stack up against my peers.
 It’s not a fair measurement for them or me, but I still find myself doing it.

-- I’ve been to 48 states but very little travel outside the US – Maine and South Carolina.
-Those are the two I’m missing.
+- I’ve been to 49 states but very little travel outside the US – Maine.
+That’s all I’m missing.
 But for all the travel I’ve done, it’s limited to just North and Central America.

 - I still get nervous before speaking – I get that question a lot.
 I’m usually nervous for the first few seconds.
 Those first few moments on stage tell me how the rest of the talk will go.